Oregon Entrepreneurs Network

 The Oregon Entrepreneurs Network (OEN) is the largest entrepreneur assistance organization in the state of Oregon.
-OEN lists founder education, investor connections, and community events to support startups across Oregon, with current programming on its site.
-As such, this not-for-profit organization provides resources and support for emerging, growth-oriented companies in Oregon and the Pacific Northwest.As of 2025, OEN continues to host statewide pitch events, investor showcases, and founder education programs focused on early-stage startup growth and access to capital.
+As such, this not-for-profit organization provides resources and support for emerging, growth-oriented companies in Oregon and the Pacific Northwest.

 Programs

 The OEN provides a number of programs to help their members:

 Startup Services Designed to help entrepreneurs plan their businesses and execute said plans.
 These include evaluation of long-term potential for business concepts; seminars on business plan development; review of business plans with a team of experts; and training and review of presentations with a panel of professional investors and service providers.